 Remove the corrosion using a baking soda solution (2 cups water to 3 heaping tablespoons of baking soda).
 Secure any loose wires and connections.

-You will find a fuse on your John Deere lawn mower to protect the electrical system.
+You will find a fuse to protect the electrical system.
 Check the fuse to make sure it isn’t blown.

 If you’re unsure if the fuse is blown, you can check it by placing a multimeter probe on each prong of the fuse to measure resistance.
 A resistance reading near 0 means your fuse is good.
 An infinity resistance reading indicates a bad fuse.